 We've helped both large hospital systems and small provider practices stay compliant with Meaningful Use, the Physician Quality Reporting System, Patient Centered Medical Home and more.

-To help providers navigate the QPP's Merit-based Incentive Payment System (MIPS), Purdue Healthcare Advisors is guiding 3,500 Indiana providers toward value-based care through the Great Lakes Practice Transformation Network (GLPTN).
-If you are not enrolled in the GLPTN, but need assistance understanding how the QPP will impact your organization, our subject-matter experts can help you:
+To help providers navigate the QPP's Merit-based Incentive Payment System (MIPS), Purdue Healthcare Advisors is guiding 3,500 Indiana providers toward value-based care through the Great Lakes Practice Transformation Network (GLPTN) and the Quality Payment Program Resource Center for the Midwest (QPP-RC).
+Our subject-matter experts can help you:

 - understand upcoming MIPS Payment Year 2019 reimbursement changes;

 - enhance your participation in legacy program such as the Physician Quality Reporting System (PQRS), the Medicare Meaningful Use (MU) Incentive Program, and the Value-Based Modifier to transition into MIPS performance;

 - determine implications of MIPS Pick Your Pace options in 2017; and

 - establish a Chronic Care Management program to leverage new Medicare billing code changes.